 The WRS currently states that "While this document goes into some detail, it is not a workplan.
-We envisage that role being undertaken by a regional economic development agency, which will be responsible for budgets, timing and the prioritising of initiatives." (inside cover).
+The Hearings committee sees that role being undertaken by a regional economic development agency, which will be responsible for budgets, timing and the prioritising of initiatives." (inside cover).

-It is evident that some submitters seek detail at a workplan level (including justifications) and the WRS will need to include text to more fully address this.
-The difficulty facing the WRS is that we have a 'chicken and egg' situation of not having a high level mandate to proceed with confidence to undertake the fine grained detail work sought by some submitters, but on the other hand not being able to satisfy some submitters concerns without having fully and comprehensively undertaken such work.
+It is evident that some submitters sought detail at a workplan level (including justifications) and the WRS will need to include text to more fully address this.
+The difficulty facing the WRS is a 'chicken and egg' situation of not having a high level mandate to proceed with confidence to undertake the fine grained detail work sought by some submitters, but on the other hand not being able to satisfy some submitters concerns without having fully and comprehensively undertaken such work.

-The Hearings Committee will need to decide if they remain comfortable with the WRS document setting out a high level framework which the regional EDA board then flesh out and bring back to the WRS committee under the Statement of Intent development process.
+The Hearings Committee is comfortable with the WRS document setting out a high level framework which the regional EDA board will then flesh out and bring back to the WRS Committee under the Statement of Intent development process.

-Whatever decision the Hearings Committee reaches, a need will exist for higher levels of justification and business plan detail in later phases of the WRS.
+The EDA will need to provide higher levels of justification and a business plan detail in later phases of the WRS.